#270 5 Things You Can Learn About a Toddler with a Wind Up Toy

 More options I mentioned during the podcast:

-My previous favorite wind up that I’ve replaced over and over because there are so many things to target with a FUN dog toy!
-I work on all kinds of animal sounds – panting like a puppy, barking like a dog, growling, whining – and then of course the words “dog” and “puppy,” extremely important words for little ones who love animals!
+There are so many things to target with a FUN animal wind up toys!
+I work on all kinds of animal sounds – especially with the dog – panting like a puppy, barking like a dog, growling, whining – and then of course the words “dog” and “puppy,” extremely important words for little ones who love animals!